hallard/arduipi/README.md

 ArduiPi is a shield for Raspberry Pi that brings Arduino low level extented I/O to Raspberry Pi.

-This project is currently described on my blog

-Check out news and other projects on my [blog][4]

 Detailed Description
 ====================